pksjce/pkodmad-site/posts/2018-04-25-react-state-management.md

     - "react"
 ---

-This post assumes you know how to code using React.
-The concept of writing components which are a function of your state, comes with an important problem of reconciling and solving the problem of state management.
+Disclaimer - This post assumes you know how to code using React.

+Using React brings forth the concept of writing components which are a function of your state.
+Thus for the first time since MVC, we as React devs are thinking of the state of our application as one entity.
+This brings with it a discussion of state management.

 'State' is any data that you must maintain in your frontend application.
 Data can arrive in your application in the form of